 Funeral plans provide peace of mind to both you and your family.
-They can guarantee payment for certain aspects of your funeral, including the most important parts such as paying for preparation costs and funeral directors.
+They can guarantee payment for certain aspects of your funeral, including the most critical parts, such as paying for preparation costs and funeral directors.
 This ensures your family won’t need to find the money to pay for your funeral after you die.
-They can simply enact your plan and organise the funeral with the assistance of the provider.
+Instead, they can enact your plan and organise the funeral with the provider's assistance.

 Of course, funerals can be difficult to plan while we are alive, not just because of the subject itself but also because we can never be sure of how long we will live.
-Adults will often take out a funeral plan as they get older simply because they help tick a box, helping their families avoid additional worries and financial anxiety while they’re grieving.
+Nevertheless, adults often take out a funeral plan as they get older simply because they help tick a box, helping their families avoid additional worries and financial anxiety while grieving.

 Funeral plans aren’t just for families; they also allow us to control and organise certain aspects of the service ourselves, like whether we want a religious or humanist service or no service at all.
-Making these choices can provide peace of mind that when we are gone, our funeral will represent and remember us in the way we best see fit.
+Making these choices can provide peace of mind that our funeral will represent and remember us in the way we best see fit when we are gone.

 So how do you go about choosing a funeral plan suitable for you?

 What funeral do you want for yourself and your family?
 Will it be a traditional church service or a more modern one?
 Will it be religious or humanist?
 Do you want a service at all or just a simple cremation?
 It’s best to start by considering what type of funeral you would like.

 Most plans guarantee to cover cremation costs but will only contribute to a proportion of burial costs as these vary considerably throughout the UK.
 This contribution will usually increase every year in accordance with RPI inflation.

 If you decide you only want or need a low-key funeral, then a direct cremation may be best for you - these are also the cheapest plans.
 These will also allow you and your family to make separate arrangements for a wake, reception, or service that will take place separately from the funeral itself.